 Domestic and International Students

-Both programs are open to Canadian and international applicants; however, our current structure for financial support makes it much easier for us to allocate MA program places to Canadian citizens and permanent residents.
+Both programs are open to Canadian citizens and permanent residents, as well as international applicants; however, our current structure for financial support makes it much easier for us to allocate MA program places to Canadian citizens and permanent residents.
 We strongly encourage international applicants to apply to the PhD program rather than the MA.
-Canadian applicants are very welcome to apply to either program.
+Canadian citizens and permanent residents are very welcome to apply to either program.

 Admission to the MA program requires a bachelor’s degree from a recognized university.
 The applicant must have a strong background in philosophy (roughly equivalent to an undergraduate major), with minimum average grades of mid-B in the applicant’s overall program and A- in the philosophy courses.